Menu

 GCSE

-Proficiency in modern languages is becoming more and more important both within the EU and in the wider world and it is a distinct advantage to a student looking to go to university as well as to a graduate in the jobs market.
+Knowing a foreign language will help to improve your cultural awareness, increase your adaptability, and make you a more confident and effective communicator.
+If you speak a second, or third, language, you may be way ahead in terms of your cognition and your career.
+Proficiency in modern languages is becoming more and more important for trading with the E.U. and in the world at large and is a distinct advantage to a student looking to go to university as well as a graduate in the job market.

-Our students opt for French, German or Spanish (or a combination of two) at Key Stage 4 and follow the AQA specification full course GCSE.
-The specification covers the following content:
+Our students opt for French, German or Spanish (or a combination of two) at Key Stage 4 and follow the Pearson Edexcel specification.

 GCSE Examinations: